igorluciano/min_app_with_reactjs_and_webpack/README.md

-# Min App with ReactJS anda Webpack
+# Min App with ReactJS and Webpack

 ## Sobre